 My Military Ancestor Research!

 I am fortunate enough that some military records of an ancestor of mine have been passed down through the generations.

-In these records they detail my second great grandfather’s physical appearance when enlisting, the countries he was deployed and the dates, and when and where he was discharged.
+These records detail my second great grandfather’s physical appearance when enlisting, the countries he was deployed to and the dates, and when and where he was discharged.

-There is a wealth of information here that really brings his story to life.
+There is a wealth of information here that brings his story to life.

 Not only did I know that he was in the army but I also have these records to back it up